Enjoy this tender, juicy Pressure Cooker Steamed Pork with a savory garlic soy sauce or ginger miso sauce using Instant Pot pressure-steaming method.

 Best Cuts of Pork for Pressure Cooker Steamed Pork

 Which cut of pork is best for this steamed pork recipe?
-I have tried pork belly, collar, and shoulder for this recipe, and the clear winner was pork collar.
+I have tried the pork belly, collar, and shoulder for this recipe, and the clear winner was pork collar.

 The cut “pork collar” may not be a familiar term in the US, so you may want to request a “Boston butt” or “pork butt” – despite what its name implies, this larger cut consists of parts of the neck (collar), shoulder blade, and upper arm.